 // threadc free(50);

-Implementation uing mutex
+Implementation using mutex

 struct condition {